Dropshipping Mistakes (AVOID Beginner Mistakes)

 If your customers have a good buying experience from you, then you increase the chances that they’re going to come back and buy from you again.
 So don’t upset your customers.
 Be very clear about shipping times.

-Five, have a rock-solid refund policy.
+5. Have a rock-solid refund policy.

 Here’s a quick tip.
 When you’re setting up your refund policy page, make it very clear that you will only give refunds for products that are faulty or broken.
 Don’t give refunds simply because people have changed their minds.
 Now, in the USA, a lot of big retailers have very generous return policies, but as a small retailer, you do not have to do this.

 In fact, for smaller retailers, it is standard practice that the customer has to ship the item back to you at their own expense before you will give them a refund.
-It’s something I talked about in my video, How to Not Lose Money When Dropshipping.
+It’s something I talked about in my video, How to Not Lose Money When Dropshipping/ dropshipping mistakes.
 It was a bit controversial, and some people disagreed with this on an ethical level.
 If you think it’s too harsh, then you can set your own rules around this.

 For example, requiring that the customer give you photographic proof that the item was broken or faulty.
 But no matter what you end up doing here, be sure to include a link for your refund policy page in the footer of your website so that it is on every page on your website so that customers have no excuse for not having seen it.

-Six, keep customers happy with follow up emails.
+6. Keep customers happy with follow up emails.